robclark56/TransferWise_PHP_SimpleAPIclass/README.md

 A webserver with PHP, that you create/save new PHP files.

 ## Security
 NEVER save your API keys in the main code files.
 In this tutorial, they are saved in a separate *include* file.

-The API key in this tutorial is a *Limited Access* key; meaning if it is compromised the bad actor can not spend your money.
-You will need to use a *Full Access* API key if you need to spend money, etc.
+For added security, you can ignore all the non-SANDBOX instructions below and restrict your actions to the (safe) Sandbox environment.

 ## Summary of Steps